ORead15/2DM-Anticounterfeiting/README.md

 ## Authenticity Check Scripts
 1. Open 'Authenticity Check Graphene.py'
-2. Define ref_filename (line 71): filepath to a reference image of a nanosheet you wish to check for authenticity.
-We recommend using any of the images in 'Graphene Nanotag Duplicates' or 'Counterfeit Graphene'.
+2. Define filepath to a reference image of a nanosheet you wish to check for authenticity (line 71).
+We suggest using any of the images in 'Graphene Nanotag Duplicates' or 'Counterfeit Graphene'.
 3. Define the image_scale (line 68).
 For our data set use 12.9 px/um.
-4. Ensure the folder containing 'genuine' nanosheet images is defined (line 86).
-We recommend using the folder 'Graphene Nanotags' which is supplied.
+4. Set filepath to folder containing genuine nanosheet library in for loop (line 86).
+We suggest using the folder 'Graphene Nanotags' which is supplied.
 5. Run the script.

 ### In summary:
-* Each image in the folder (and the ref_image) is processed to obtain the thresholded binary image.
+* Each image in the folder (as well as the ref_image) is processed to obtain a thresholded binary image.
-* The contour of the nanosheet is calculated.
+* The contours of the nanosheets are calculated from the threshold images.
 * The region of interest (roi) is cropped using a bounding box of the contour. (achieving translation invariance)
 * The Zernike moments are calculated from the binary roi up to order 8, using the radius as the minEnclosingCircle of the contour.
 * The Euclidean distance is calculated between the Zernike Moments of the ref_image and every image in the folder.
 We refer to this as the Zernike Moment Distance (ZMD).